gofiber/fiber/binder/README.md

 # Fiber Binders

-Binder is new request/response binding feature for Fiber.
-By aganist old Fiber parsers, it supports custom binder registration, struct validation, `map[string]string`, `map[string][]string` and more.
+Binder is a new request/response binding feature for Fiber.
+Against the old Fiber parsers, it supports custom binder registration, struct validation, `map[string]string`, `map[string][]string`, and more.
 It's introduced in Fiber v3 and a replacement of:

 - BodyParser
 - ParamsParser